GigawattDigital/securesilo/README.md

 printed out on paper or stored securely on a hardware security device such as a Yubikey or Trezor.**

 Each user that you create on your server instance is assigned a unique device-based passkey that is used to encrypt their data in transit.
-User passkeys are generated on the user's device and are never sent to the server.
+User passkeys are generated on the user's device and the private key portion is never sent to the server.
 The server only stores the public key portion of the user's passkey.
 In addition, user passkeys are rotated on a regular basis to ensure that even if a user's device is compromised, the risk of data loss is limited.
 You can also require users to use two-factor authentication to further secure their account.

 ## Is it as good as OpenAI?